This post describes steps one can take to enable or disable automatically to lock their computer after the inactivity limit in Windows 11

 The Interactive logon: Machine inactivity limit security policy setting allows you to specify a number in seconds of user inactivity, and if exceeded, Windows automatically locks the computer.

-Below is how to change this policy so that your computer does not automatically lock or set an inactivity limit before locking.
+Below is how to change this policy, so your computer does not automatically lock or set an inactivity limit before locking.

 How to enable or disable automatically locking computer after inactivity in Windows 11